paul-ollis/vim-vpe/docs/api/api.vpe.panels.rst

         .. py:method:: add_panel(panel: Panel)

-            Add a panel an the end of the panel list.
+            Add a panel at the end of the panel list.

         .. py:method:: format_panel(panel: Panel)

             Make a panel refresh itself.

-        .. py:method:: insert_panel(panel: Panel,index: int)
+        .. py:method:: insert_panel(panel: Panel, index: int)

             Insert a panel into the panel list.